DoSOCSv2/DoSOCSv2/README.md

     $ pip install ./dosocs2

+Generate an initial config file:

+    $ dosocs2 newconfig
+    dosocs2: wrote config file to /home/tgurney/.config/dosocs2/dosocs2.conf

+The default config uses a SQLite database.
+Open up the config file and change the database file path in variable `connection_uri` to whatever path you like.
+You also need to set the path of the default `nomos` scanner (part of FOSSology) if it is not already correct.

+Finally, to create all necessary tables and views in the database:

+    $ dosocs2 dbinit

+### Using dosocs2 with PostgreSQL

 You will have to create the `spdx` (or whatever you want to call it) role and database yourself (although I recommend setting a different password than the one given...):